 6. Bring A Sled

-Pulling children in a sled is so much easier than attempting to push a stroller, and they don’t allow strollers, but they do allow sleds.
+Pulling children in a sled is much easier than attempting to push a stroller, and they don’t allow strollers, but they do allow sleds.
 We think this is the cutest sled ever.

 7. Don’t Rush

-Remember that your time on your ticket is just your entry time period but once you are inside the ice castles you can stay as long as you want.
-If you do get cold go warm up by the outdoor fire!
+Remember that the time on your ticket is just your entry time period, but once you are inside the ice castles, you can stay as long as you want.
+If you do get cold, go warm up by the outdoor fire!

 Are the Ice Castles a Real Place?